 [Heading amended in Gazette 1 Apr 2008 p.
 1287.]

-By-laws for General Purposes
+By-laws for general purposes

-9. Applications for Services
+9. Applications for services

 Applications for water services shall be made on the printed form procurable at the office of the Board.

 Full information, as indicated on the prescribed form, shall be supplied and the full amount of rates or other charges due on the premises, to which a service is required, shall be paid on or before application and before the work is commenced.